sneakin/teslasintuition/code/quanta-1/README.md

   > make RELEASE=1 all
   > ./quanta-1

+Windows
+---

+After installing MSYS2 you need to install SDL2 with Pacman:

+  > pacman -S mingw-w64-x86_64-SDL2
+  > make WINDOWS=1 RELEASE=1 all
+  > make WINDOWS=1 run

 Build flags
 ---

 Make accepts a few options that control the simulation:

   * RELEASE=1		Optimizes the code with -O3

+  * WINDOWS		Build for Windows
+  * RASPBERRY		Build for Raspberry Pi

+  * GLEW_CFLAGS		CFLAGS needed for GLEW
+  * GLEW_LDFLAGS	LDFLAGS needed to link with GLEW

   * WRAPAROUND=CUBE	Cubed universe
   * WRAPAROUND=SPHERE	Spherical universe

+  * CHEAP_MATH		Use floats instead of doubles
+  * SLOW_VECTOR		Do not use SIMD

 Usage